GenericMappingTools/gmt/doc/rst/source/batch.rst

 **-D**
     The main script does not produce products that are named using the prefix **BATCH_NAME**, so we do not attempt to move such files to the top directory.
 The main script will instead handle this in a different way.

+.. _-F:

+**-F**\ *template*
+    Rather than build product file names with single running numbers for **BATCH_NAME**, use this C-format template instead and create unique names by formatting the data columns given by *timefile*.
+Some limitations apply: (1) If *timefile* has trailing text then it may be used with a single %s format as the last format statement in *template*.
+If no %s is found then the trailing text is not used.
+(2) The previous *N* format statements will be filled using the first *N* columns in *timefile*; there is no option to skip a column or to specify a specific order.
+(3) A maximum of 5 numerical statement may be used.
+E.g., -Fmy_data_%5.2lf_%7.0lf_%s will use the first two columns in *tiimefile* as well as the trailing text to create unique product prefix names.

 .. _-I: